Top tips for writing the perfect business requirements document

 Continually gather requirements

-While most requirements gathering occurs early on in the project lifecycle, the business analyst should always be open to identifying and documenting new requirements as needed.
+While you usually gather requirements early on in the project lifecycle, business analysts should be open to identifying and documenting new requirements as needed.
 It can be tempting to sweep new information under the rug if you’ve already progressed past the initial stages of the project.
 However, the end product will be better if you have fleshed out all the requirements necessary—even if they were added later in the game.

 Get to know your stakeholders